jim-easterbrook/pyctools-pal/README.rst

 PAL coding and decoding with Pyctools.

-This uses `Pyctools <https://github.com/jim-easterbrook/pyctools>`_ to simulate a PAL coder and decoder.
+This uses `Pyctools <https://github.com/jim-easterbrook/pyctools>`_ to simulate a PAL coder and two decoders.
 PAL is the colour system used for analogue television in (most of) western Europe and many other parts of the world.
 It is still of some interest because of its use in TV archives.
 (And it presents some interesting technical problems.)